SeisComP/seiscomp/doc/base/tutorials/geofon_waveforms.rst

     invextr -f --chans 'NE.STA.*' mynetwork.xml > etc/inventory/mynetwork.xml

-Either way, afterwards, inventory is in `~/seiscomp/etc/inventory`.
+Either way, afterwards, inventory is in :file:`~/seiscomp/etc/inventory`.
 It now needs to be loaded in to the SeisComP database.

 Import the metadata for your stations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Open *scconfig* from the terminal.
+* Open :program:`scconfig` from the terminal.
   Click on the "Inventory" tab on the left side bar.

 * Select "Import" and at "Source:", browse to the file with the inventory